Feds and Puerto Rico Reach Deal Allowing Disaster Recovery Loans To Start Flowing

 Rossello has been saying for months that the loan delays were slowing Puerto Rico's ability to recovery from the devastation of Hurricane Maria, which made landfall on Sept.
 20, destroying the island's electric grid and damaging hundreds of thousands of homes.

-Despite the agreement between the governor and Treasury, the deal must still be approved by Puerto Rico's legislature, the federal oversight board overseeing the island's finances, and the federal judge handling the island's bankruptcy proceedings.
+Despite the agreement between the governor and Treasury, the deal must still be approved by Puerto Rico's legislature, the federal oversight board overseeing the island's finances and the federal judge handling the island's bankruptcy proceedings.